Kansas King Buck

 As if one set of sheds was not enough, there is a second set of world-class sheds from the same area that some hunters call the "Kansas Prince."
 They were allegedly found in the same field as the King's crown.
 While not nearly as large as the King, it's estimated the second set would likely score around 201 inches.
 It's exceedingly rare for any wild whitetail to break the 200-inch barrier, so the fact there are two sets of sheds from the same area is mind-boggling.

 There is some disagreement among hunters about the Kansas Prince.
 While some hunters believe it is simply the King's rack from the previous year, rumors swirl that a second monster ran around the area around the same time.
 There are rumblings that the two bucks often ran together and that perhaps it was the Prince who broke the King's two tines in 1992.
-The idea of two wild, 200-inch typical whitetails clashing antlers is probably too unlikely to be true, but it's certainly fun to dream about.
+The idea of two 200-inch typical whitetails clashing antlers is the stuff of whitetail hunter's wildest dreams.

-As far as we know, the Kansas King was never seen again after 1992 and presumably lived and died a natural death with no other sheds or antlers recovered.
+There are no reports of the Kansas King after 1992.
 In November 1993, Hanson shot his buck in Canada and finally dethroned the Jordan buck for the number one spot.
 We imagine quite a few people who hunted Kansas in 1992 are probably still wondering what could have been.
-But these what if scenarios are part of why it's called "hunting" and not killing.
-There will always be the one that got away.
+The Kansas King will go down in history as the one that got away.